-6. Describe your favorite academic subject and explain how it has influenced you. (aka: That Time My Favorite Subject Became My Favorite Subject)
+6. Think about an academic subject that inspires you.
+Describe how you have furthered this interest inside and/or outside of the classroom. (aka: That Time My Favorite Subject Became My Favorite Subject)

-Things to consider: Discuss how your interest in the subject developed and describe any experience you have had inside and outside the classroom - such as volunteer work, summer programs, participation in student organizations and/or activities - and what you have gained from your involvement.

-Has your interest in the subject influenced you in choosing a major and/or career?
-Have you been able to pursue coursework at a higher level in this subject (honors, AP, IB, college or university work)?

-What was especially thought-provoking about this class?
+- Things to consider: Discuss how your interest in the subject developed and describe any experience you have had inside and outside the classroom such as volunteer work, summer programs, participation in student organizations and/or activities and what you have gained from your involvement. - Has your interest in the subject influenced you in choosing a major and/or career?
+Have you been able to pursue coursework at a higher level in this subject (honors, AP, IB, college or university work)? - What was especially thought-provoking about this class?
 How did it confirm one way or the other your career goals?
 How did your part in the class showcase your passion or interest in this certain area of study?